rjwaters147/Rsync-DataManager/README.md

 ## Requirements

-- `rsync` installed on both the local and remote systems.
+- Rsync installed on both the local and remote systems.
 - SSH access to the remote server.

 ## Configuration